9 How can a young man keep his way pure?

 |August||1–2 Samuel||The Five Scrolls||Galatians–

 The idea of this plan is simple.
 Read, re-read, listen, study, memorize, and meditate one (or two or three) books per month.
 Instead of a daily portion, these tracks guide you through all the Bible and urge you to swim in the Bible.
-Then over the course of 1, 2, or 3 years (depending on how many tracks you do in a year), you will have read the whole Bible once, the Gospels twice, and the Psalms and Proverbs three times.
+This is the goal.
+And if you commit to it, over the course of 1, 2, or 3 years (depending on how many tracks you do in a year), you will have read the whole Bible once, the Gospels twice, and the Psalms and Proverbs three times.

 But actually, because repeated reading is the goal for each month, you may actually read a book multiple times within the month.
-Couple this with time for study, Scripture memory, forthcoming resources provided on this blog, and discussing these things with local friends or a group from church and you have reading plan that aims at Scripture saturation.
+Couple this with time for study, Scripture memory, reading resources about the given book (e.g., a commentary or resources provided on this blog), and discussing these things with others and you have reading plan that aims at Scripture saturation.

 Certainly, it is only the Spirit who gives insight and understanding.
 But my prayer is that this reading plan might help you read the Bible better . . . and more!
 That has always been my goal on this blog and I pray this reading plan may help in the same way.